noamelf/noamelf.github.io/about.md

 My name is Noam Elfanbaum and I live in Tel-Aviv with my girlfriend, Alexandra, and our dog Cashew.
-In general, my life revolves around finding meaning and fulfilment (like most, I guess), and in this blog you'll get to read what I came up with, along with other, more specific interests that indirectly serves that goal.
+In general, my life revolves around finding meaning and fulfilment, and in this blog, you'll get to read what I came up with, along with other, more specific interests that indirectly serves that goal.

 Those interests include philosophy (mainly ethics), sports, meditation, politics, music and finally computers and software development, which is what I do for a living.
-Computers and software have always fascinated me.
-I enjoy tinkering with my system, reading and implementing new ideas and taking part in the community discussions.
+Since I was young, computers and software fascinated me.
+I enjoy tinkering with my system, reading and implementing new ideas and taking part in the communities discussions.

 Theses days, I split my time between freelance developing at [Cloudlock][cloudlock], teaching [Python courses][pycubator], consulting work